-A few years ago, I came across this article that highlights the 10 Money Mistakes That Ruin Marriages and wanted to share it with you too.
+A few years ago, I came across this article that highlights the 10 Common Money Mistakes Couples Make That Ruin Marriages and wanted to share it with you too.

 My husband and I have been married for over twenty years now!
 In that time we have traveled a bumpy financial road.
 But I like to think we have come to a place where we no longer view finances as a weight but rather a challenge that we can both tackle together!